otsuarez/play-with-sshcerts/README.md

 # Introduction

-Playground for testing ssh certificated.
+Playground for testing ssh certificates.

 Using `docker-compose` two "servers" will be created to test ssh connectivity.